avrachimi/user_auth-jwt-node-express/README.md

 Simple User Authentication API using Node, Express and JWT.

+This simple API was built for learning purposes.

 **work in progress...**

-## Issues
+## TODO

-- resolve duplicate usernames in database
-- add admin privilages for updating the database (delete all, update etc.)
+- add admin privileges for updating the database (delete all, update etc.)
 - /api/users should only be accessible by admin user
+- add more attributes for each user object (random attributes will do, just to explore monk and mongodb more)
+- integrate Refresh Tokens to retrieve a new Access Token when expired
+- allow users to update password
+- allow users to delete their own user object/credentials from the database ('delete account')

 ## Resources Used